-New stable antibodies createdJune 29th, 2012 in Medications /
+New stable antibodies createdJune 29, 2012 in Medicine & Health / Medications

 (Medical Xpress) -- Australian scientists have overcome one of the most pressing problems facing the pharmaceutical industry how to create antibodies that are stable enough to meet stringent requirements necessary for production in large quantities, injection into patients and long-term storage.